 Apart from its intensive water use, refining lithium also requires using toxic chemicals like hydrochloric acid.
 Consequently, these chemicals can leach into community water supplies.
 These procedures affect local farmers, the community at large, and also aquatic bodies.

 In regions like North America and Australia, miners use traditional methods to extract lithium from rocks.
 However, even this requires chemicals as well.
-The effects are clear from canals filled with contaminated water to chemicals in the soil.
+The environmental cost is clear, from canals filled with contaminated water to chemicals in the soil.

 With the great demand for lithium, it’s no surprise that manufacturers will want to hasten production.
 To cut the evaporation period of the brine short, factories can heat the water.
 However, this throws fossil fuels into the energy mix, thereby defeating the purpose.